Ale1/Splashdown/README.md

 Congrats! you generated your first custom Icon

-The child sub-asset of this file is Sprie you can now can use as a placeholder App icon, or as a logo in your Splash screen.
+This file can be used as a placeholder app icon or logo in your Build Settings.
 If you are happy to just set the app icon or splash manually then you are all set!

 | ![Screenshot 2023-07-12 at 22 10 42](https://github.com/Ale1/Splashdown/assets/4612160/1ec61486-ab92-432a-b274-e037de82f433) |